-Among the legal developments that have taken place due to the investing environment in Mexico, two developments in 2015 saw the legislation regarding the Real Estate Trust for the Energy Sector and Infrastructure (Fibra E) and investment project certificates (CerPIs).
-Fibra E vehicles are investment vehicles similar to Fibras, Mexican real estate trusts, which have been successful in recent years and which can increase the financing of projects in the energy sector, while CerPIs are certificates issued through restricted public offerings, whose resource of issuance is used to finance projects and invest in stock via an investment vehicle.
+Among the legal developments that have taken place in the past years, due to the investing environment in Mexico, two regulatory developments regarding the real estate trust for the energy sector and infrastructure (Fibra E) and investment project securitisation certificates (CerPIs) appeared.
+Fibra E vehicles are investment vehicles similar to Fibras, Mexican real estate trusts that have been successful in recent years and that can increase the financing of projects in the energy sector, while CerPIs are certificates issued through restricted public offerings, whose resource of issuance is used to finance projects and invest in stock via an investment vehicle.

 CerPIs and Fibra E have not yet been widely used, but are expected to be instruments that boost the capital of investments in Mexico.
 Still, we can expect that the legal aspect of private equity will continue evolving.

 Since the United States elections, Mexico has been on the look out for new policies or reforms to the trade policies.
 Regardless of the NAFTA negotiations outcome, Mexico has been strengthening its commercial relationships with other Latin American economies and has been looking to increase trade with Brazil, Argentina, the country members of the Pacific Alliance (Colombia, Chile and Peru), the European Union and Asia.
 It is also worth mentioning that despite the currency fluctuation, Mexico has had a highly performing currency in comparison to other emerging markets.